VUEngine/Virtual-C-Language-Support/README.md

 # Virtual C Language Support

-Full language support for Virtual C providing syntax highlighting, bracket matching, folding and IntelliSense.
+Full language support for Virtual C providing syntax highlighting, snippets, bracket matching, folding and IntelliSense.
 Virtual C is VUEngine's C dialect that adds classes, inheritance and polymorphism to standard C with a similar syntax to that of C++.

 Contains the basic language definitions as well as a language server to provide IntelliSense.